 Keep a Journal ...
 It's suggested that you keep a journal to record and capture the memories of your journey through wine making.
 As the years go by, you'll find you'll be glad you've kept a written record of all you've made – recording what worked well, and – what may not have worked as well.
 You're journal may be as simple as a child's spiral notebook or as artful as an embossed leather-bound edition.
 If you wish, you may download our sample page, then place copies of that in a binder for safe keeping.
 The next step is yours.
 You may never buy wine in a store again.

 Handcrafted Barrels ...
 White oak barrels have become the standard due to their strength, sugar content, and other excellent properties for maintaining wine, whiskeys and such.
 Our cooper sands and tapers the oak to fit the staves perfectly into the hoops.
 No nails.
-No glue.
 Steam is the vehicle for fitting and achieving the proper, permanent shape.
 When partially assembled your oak barrel is toasted to perfection.
 This causes the sugars in the wood to caramelize providing the sweet vanilla and caramel character to your spirits.
 Your specialty oak barrel arrives toasted "medium" to "medium+" complete with stand, bung and wooden spigot.

 Enjoy and Share with Others ...
 Raise a glass of your own homemade wine or spirits in honor of someone close to you today!
 There is no more courteous gesture than offering a toast – it is a blessing in its purest form.